 Our choice for the root entities follows the domain model in concentrating on the scientific experiments as a whole.
-The Experiment class contains classes representing the actual results (Result) that people may wish to access, but those are not the core concepts in our model.
-This is in contrast for example to the spectrum data model [11].
-Part of our motivation is that an experiment can exist without having (yet) produced any results, but to have results (as defined here) one always needs an experiment.
+The Experiment class contains, amongst other components, classes representing the actual results (represented by the OutputDataset class) that people may wish to access.
+Those are not the core concepts in our model.
+This is in contrast for example to the spectrum data model [10] which focuses on the representation of the spectrum, and has the provenance and other metadata as sub-components.

+One reason is that an experiment can exist without having (yet) produced any results, but to have results (as defined here) one always needs an experiment.
 This is a clear example of a parent-child dependency, where the child's life-cycle depends on that of the parent.
 The standard way to model such relationships is using a composition relation and that is how we have modelled it.
-More about the way we model results below in 4.7.
+More about the way we model results below in 3.7.

-The separation between (experimental) Protocol and Experiment is another important feature that we directly take over from the domain model.
-This design was already motivated in Section 3.4 and is related to the Measurement-Protocol pattern in [27].
-That pattern says that when one does a measurement (of some property) it is important to remember the protocol by which the measurement was made ([27], p65).
-In [12] this was extended to experiments, which in general consist of large numbers of "measurements", all done in similar ways.
+The separation between Protocol and Experiment is an important feature that we directly take over from the domain model.
+This design was already motivated in Section 2.4 and is related to the Measurement-Protocol pattern in [26].
+That pattern says that when one does a measurement (of some property) it is important to remember the protocol by which the measurement was made ([26], p65).
+In [11] this was extended to experiments, which in general consist of large numbers of "measurements", all done in similar ways.
 Whereas the term measurement seems to be more applicable to observations, it is simple to generalise the concept a bit and apply it to the calculation of properties during a simulation.
-Actually this is similar to the CalculatedMeasurement in [27],
+Actually this is similar to the CalculatedMeasurement in [26],

-An important reason to keep this separation between Experiment and (experimental) Protocol also in our logical model is to avoid having to redefine the parameters and other aspects of a simulation code each time a simulation is run.
+An important reason to keep this separation between Experiment and Protocol also in our logical model is to avoid having to redefine the parameters and other aspects of a simulation code each time a simulation is run.

-The Service did not appear in the original domain model in [12], but we introduced it in the model in 3.4 under the name WebService.
+The Service class did not appear in the original domain model in [11], but we introduced it in the model in 2.4 under the name WebService.
 In our model it represents a way to provide access to results of experiments.
-We could have tried modelling the way results are stored in files etc, but deemed it too complex to do so.
+We could have tried modelling the way results are stored in files etc., but deemed it too complex to do so.
 This is in contrast for example to the spectrum data model, where we can model the data directly and even can predefine the representation of the data.
 There an access reference to the data files can be given to download a result.
 For simulations this is in general not possible.
 In many cases simulation codes have their particular proprietary formats, often storing single results over multiple files.
-Hence we merely allow users to describe services by which one can access results, but leave the details to the SimDAL service specifications.
+Hence we merely allow users to describe services by which one can access results.
+Here bwe only make a separation between custom services and services following the SimDAL service specification thata is under construction in the IVOA in a collaboration between the theory interest group and the data access layer working group.